|Born||14 October 1934|

 |Relatives||Robert Mugabe (Brother)|

-Sabina Mugabe was born on 14 October 1934 at the Kutama Roman Catholic Church Mission, which was run by Jesuits, in the Zvimba 80km northwest of Harare, to a Malawian-born father, Gabriel Matibili and a Shona mother, Bona.
+Birth: Sabina Mugabe was born 14 October 1934 at the Kutama Roman Catholic Church Mission, which was run by Jesuits, in the Zvimba area, 80km northwest of Harare, to a Malawian-born father, Gabriel Matibili and a Shona mother, Bona. <br/ Death: She died in Harare on 29 July 2010.

 Sabina Mugabe left Rhodesia under an assumed name in 1975 and studied home economics and nutrition at Battersea College of Technology and Richmond College in London before going to Nova Scotia, Canada, to study for a diploma in social development at a Catholic college.